 After my visit to Milan, I went to see friend Dave Stein in Vienna and began to learn about that interesting city.
 Dave, a graduate school colleague, already knew the city and its transportation system very well.
 I suggested that we write an article for Urban Land and Dave came up with the concept, Vienna Turns Again to the East.

 One night I went to a party in an artist’s apartment in Pilsen.
 It was a little basement apartment crowded with people and the guy’s paintings.
 A belly dancer came from behind curtains.
 Stepping onto a little carpet, she went into a slow, strange gyrating dance.
 I liked it so much I wrote an article about the dancer.

 I received a journalism fellowship in ’04 to traverse Europe’s farm markets, but I couldn’t break away til the fall of ’06.
 I saw cows, goats and pigs in five countries and talked to farmers who leave their wild boars to eat acorns in the forest.
 I learned about chestnuts in Italy.
 I produced little journalism from it but wrote this little essay.

-Planners are now devoted to building up the city around rail stations, and if it can be done in metro Dallas can be done anywhere.
-The movement to station density was just getting started around many metroplexes when I wrote this article for Urban Land.
+Planners are now devoted to building up little cities around rail stations, and if it can be done in metro Dallas it can be done anywhere.
+The movement toward station density was just getting started there when I wrote Suburbia Revisited.